Understanding child protection mediation for Aboriginal families

 See Mediate BC's website for a roster (list) of mediators in BC.

-If you have questions about mediation, call the Child Protection Mediation Program at 250-356-1306 (Greater Victoria), or visit the Ministry of Justice website.
+If you have questions about mediation, call the Child Protection Mediation Program at 250-356-1306 (Greater Victoria), or visit the Attorney General website.

 The following resources may be of help to you and your family: